-Ensure that your pot has drainage holes so that your peace lily can dry out in between watering sessions.
+Ensure that your pot has drainage holes so that your plant can dry out in between watering sessions.
 So long as things are drying and draining properly, you should be able to turn things around.

-During the summer months, most experts say that watering a peace lily once per week is appropriate.
+During the summer months, most experts say that watering them once per week is appropriate.
 You just need to pay attention to the soil to make sure that it’s time to water.

-If it’s very hot in your area, then it might also be good to spritz the peace lily’s leaves with water during the summer.
+If it’s very hot in your area, then it might also be good to spritz the leaves with water during the summer.
 Doing this should give you good results.

 4 – Problems with Chlorine

-Another thing to consider is the type of water that you’re using to water your peace lily.
-If you’re experiencing issues, then it could be that you’re using tap water that is too heavily chlorinated.
+Another thing to consider is the type of water that you’re using to water your plant.
+If you’re experiencing issues, it could be that you’re using tap water that is too heavily chlorinated.

 Peace lilies are particularly sensitive to chlorine, and this can cause you to harm the plant when you’re trying to water it as normal.
 You might not have even known that your water is so heavily chlorinated.

-The solution to this is to use different water to water your peace lily.
+The solution to this is to use different water.
 Some people buy water that they use to water plants, but you don’t have to go that far.

 You can get rid of the chlorine in the water by putting it in a container and letting it sit out overnight.
 After doing this, you’ll be ready to safely water your peace lily without having to worry.

-If you’re sure that you’ve been watering the peace lily properly, then it’s worth looking into whether your water source might be too heavily chlorinated.
+If you’re sure that you’ve been watering it properly, it’s worth looking into whether your water source might be too heavily chlorinated.
 It’s an easy problem to remedy, but it’s something that a lot of people overlook.

 5 – Pot and Soil Issues

 Soil issues can sometimes keep plants from growing as well.
-You might be using bad soil that isn’t giving the peace lily the nutrients that it needs to thrive.
+You might be using bad soil that isn’t giving your plant the nutrients that it needs to thrive.

 It’s also possible that the soil is compromised and hard for the peace lily to work with.
-If you’ve been watering the peace lily too much for quite some time, then it might be best to just get a new pot for the peace lily along with new soil.
+If you’ve been watering it too much for quite some time, it might be best to just get a new pot along with new soil.

 Get soil that has good drainage so that you can enjoy the best results.
-You should be able to get your peace lily back to growing again if you’ve solved the other problems.
+You should be able to get your plant back to growing again if you’ve solved the other problems.

 Remember that pot issues can cause your plant to struggle, too, and that you need to pay attention to how things are going.
-If you’re using a pot that is too small for the peace lily, then it might be stifled.
+If you’re using a pot that is too small for, it might be stifled.

-You want to change pots and ensure that you have a pot with good drainage holes as well as the right amount of space for the peace lily.
-Doing this should give you much better results, and you might notice that the peace lily will start to grow.
+You want to change pots and ensure that you have a pot with good drainage holes as well as the right amount of space for your peace lily.
+Doing this should give you much better results, and you might notice that it will start to grow.

 6 – Too Much Fertilizer

-Fertilizer might seem like a good idea if you’re attempting to encourage a peace lily to grow.
+Fertilizer might seem like a good idea if you’re attempting to encourage your plant to grow.
 However, many people wind up using too much fertilizer, and this causes issues with peace lilies.

-When you give a peace lily too much fertilizer, it’s going to cause excess salt buildup and this is not good.
-If you notice that the edges of your leaves are brown, then it could be because of using more fertilizer than you should have.
+When you give these plants too much fertilizer, it’s going to cause excess salt buildup and this is not good.
+If you notice that the edges of your leaves are brown, it could be because of using more fertilizer than you should have.